 September 4, 2012: Remember Paul Levine, the perfect Bonus Game player from the 1972 premiere?
 Well, he won his way out of Contestants' Row again for the 40th-Anniversary Specialnote (the entire audience on this occasion consisted of past contestants invited back for the show), and happened to play Bonus Game again...and got all four prizes right again!
 To make the double-win sweeter, this time the bonus prize was a restored 1972 Monte Carlo!

 January 1, 2013: How does the first new episode of Price to air on New Year's Day since 1962 get any more special?
 How about Mark getting not just $1 on the Big Wheel, but also getting a DSW?
 His off-by-$23 bid was the closest since the aforementioned perfect bid in this folder.

 March 18, 2013: It's been a while since we've had one of these, so here's another 3 Strikes win.
 Also heartwarming in that it was the contestant's birthday.

 April 19, 2013: Three perfect bids in Contestant's Row.

-April 24, 2013: Pay the Rent, a notoriously-hard game to win all the way for Seasons 39-40, was finally won, and the contestant went on to a Showcase win and the fourth-highest daytime total of $124,017.
+April 24, 2013: Pay the Rent, a notoriously-hard game to win all the way for Seasons 39-40, was finally won, and the contestant went on to a Showcase win and the fifth-highest daytime total of $124,017.
 (Unfortunately, the PTR win pretty much came about because they were desperate to get a winner, adding more and more solutions as Season 41 progressed...a move made very clear when the game went right back to being Nintendo Hard.)